uu-afp/uu-afp.github.io/faq.md

 ## Frequently asked questions

+#### What about the pandemic?

+We are currently carefully monitoring the situation around the COVID-19 pandemic.
+At the moment, it is hard to predict what the situation will be once the school is scheduled to start.
+We currently still intend to run the school -- but this may still change over the coming weeks.
+The Summer School does allow you to cancel your registration at any time and receive a full refund.

 #### Do I need to be enrolled at a university to attend?

 No!
 The course is open to all participants.
 We can offer students or